noeliasanchmrt/WData/README.md

 samples and biases.
 For cumulative distribution function estimation, the package includes the empirical estimator proposed by Cox (2005) and the kernel-type estimator by Bose and Dutta (2022), along with several bandwidth selectors for the latter.
+Regarding quantile function, it includes the estimators proposed by Sen (1984) and the empirical quantile function based on the distribution function estimator proposed by Cox (2005).

-Finally, the package includes Muttlak (1988) real length-biased dataset on shrub width as an example dataset.
+Finally, the package includes a real length-biased dataset on shrub width from Muttlak (1988) and fish length data from the ICES *Spanish North Coast Bottom Trawl Survey* (DATRAS).

 ## Installation